mozilla/certspotter-cloudformation/README.md

 [`certspotter-sqs.yml`](certspotter-sqs.yml) will create a hosted version of the [SSLMate certspotter](https://github.com/SSLMate/certspotter) app.

 This installation of certspotter will
+* create an events in the [Splunk certificate format](https://docs.splunk.com/Documentation/CIM/4.20.2/User/Certificates)
 * send events to an [AWS Message Queuing Service (SQS)](https://aws.amazon.com/sqs/) queue for every matching certificate.
-These reports can then be consumed by a SIEM.
+These reports can then be consumed by a SIEM (e.g. Splunk).
 * store all matching certificate transparency events in a DynamoDB

 ## Installation